shirsig/Mail/README.md

 There are two very similar (to eachother) old Vanilla mail addOns commonly found in collections: GMail and CT_MailMod.
 Both use the same terrible mechanism for automation, unnecessarily making them extremely slow, have a rather ugly send interface and don't  hide the "New Mail"-notifier after opening the last mail automatically.

-This addOn solves all those problems, being **super fast**, adapting the **style of the retail send frame** and correctly **hiding the notifier**. (the problem there is actually a bug in the wow client and the icon will reappear after doing a /reload.
+This addOn solves all those problems, being **super fast**, adapting the **retail send layout** and correctly **hiding the notifier**. (the problem there is actually a bug in the wow client and the icon will reappear after doing a /reload.
 This cannot be prevented.)

 I started this as a modification of *grennon*'s GMail and named it after GMail's retail version.